uribo/learnR/basic-objects/array.md

 # Array

-Conceptually, array is a natural extension to matrix in its number of dimensions.
+Array is a natural extension to matrix in its number of dimensions.
 More specifically, an array is a vector that is represented and accessible in a given number of dimensions.

 If you are already feel familiar with vectors and matrices, you won't be surprise to see anything that is applicable to arrays.